 What’s the purpose of “Greet & Groom”?

-The first objective is to check how much the trust between you and your horse has grown and if he trusts you enough to let you touch him.
-Sometimes the bond appears to be very good after doing the first two connection exercises, but as soon as the human brings his hand up to the body of the horse the horse becomes fearful, frightened or defensive.
+The first objective is to check if your horses trusts you enough to let you touch him.
+Sometimes the bond appears to be very good after doing the first two connection exercises, but as soon as the human brings his hand up to the body of the horse, the horse becomes fearful, frightened or defensive.

-When the horse lets himself be touched and groomed without any problems and we have also found the favorite spots of the horse we give out a strong message to our horse, that we’re his friend and partner.
+When the horse lets himself be touched and groomed without any problems, you can start to look for his favorite spots to be groomed.
+This all sends the horse the message that we are his friend and partner.